valory-xyz/open-autonomy/docs/fsm_vs_abci_app.md

 transactions.
 The actual meaning of the data depends on the round and the specific use case, e.g. measurement of a quantity from different data sources, votes for reaching distributed consensus on a certain value.
+ABCI requests are received through the `ABCIConnection` and handled by the `ABCIHandler`.
+Therefore, the `ABCIHandler` handler, together with the `ABCIConnection`, acts as an ABCI server.
-The ABCI server receives transactions through the [`RequestDeliverTx`](https://docs.tendermint.com/master/spec/abci/abci.html#delivertx) ABCI requests, and forwards them to the current active round, which produces the server response.
+The ABCIApp, through the `ABCIHandler`, receives transactions through the [`RequestDeliverTx`](https://docs.tendermint.com/master/spec/abci/abci.html#delivertx) ABCI requests, and forwards them to the current active round, which produces the server response.